Joan Nathan: Television

 She was executive producer and host of Jewish Cooking in America with Joan Nathan, a PBS series based on her cookbook, Jewish Cooking in America.
 The series follows Nathan as she travels across the United States, visiting the kitchens of celebrities, chefs, and other notable Jewish cooks as she explores Jewish culture and history throughout the nation.
 The success of the series helped Nathan earn the distinction of being called the "Jewish Julia Child" in the media.
 In 2000, the series was nominated for best national television food show at the James Beard Awards.

 Cookbooks

-Nathan has written ten cookbooks, winning numerous awards for them.
+Nathan has written twelve cookbooks, winning numerous awards for them.
 Six are about Jewish cuisine and two on Israeli cuisine.
 Her goal is to preserve Jewish traditions by interviewing cooks and documenting their recipes and stories for posterity.

 In 1985, An American Folklife Cookbook won the R.T.
 French Tastemaker Award (now the James Beard Award).
 The New American Cooking won the James Beard and IACP Awards for Food of the Americas and Best American Cookbook.
 She was guest curator of Food Culture USA at the 2005 Smithsonian Folklife Festival, which was based on the research for her book.

 Two decades later, in 2005, Jewish Cooking in America won the Julia Child Award for Best Cookbook of the Year, and the James Beard Award (again) for Food of the Americas.
 In 2017, the IACP: International Association of Culinary Professionals honored Jewish Cooking in America as a Culinary Classic.